Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 Need to know: Retirement phase vs accumulation phase

-It is not compulsory to transfer your super to the retirement phase once you retire or reach age 65, but the benefit of tax-free investment earnings provides an incentive to do so.
+It’s not compulsory to transfer your super to the retirement phase once you retire or reach age 65, but the benefit of tax-free investment earnings provides an incentive to do so.
 The transfer balance cap places a limit on the amount you can move into retirement phase, but there is no limit on the amount you can retain in the accumulation phase where earnings remain taxable, even after retirement.

 In the investment space, you may be able to receive a recommendation on the most suitable investment option (or mix of options) for you from your fund’s menu.
 Perhaps the mix you chose at retirement is no longer suitable, or maybe you have a bucket strategy in place that needs adjustment.
-It’s recommended that you periodically review your investments and make any required changes as your needs, risk tolerance and goals change over time.
+It’s recommended you periodically review your investments and make any changes as your needs, risk tolerance and goals change over time.

-Learn more about the bucket strategy
+Learn more about the bucket strategy.

 Advice about making further contributions